pliurh/enhancements/enhancements/network/sdn-live-migration.md

 In the SDN live migration use case, we can enhance this feature to connects the nodes managed by different CNI plugins.
-To minimize the implementation effort, and the code maintainability, we will try to reused the whole hybrid overlay and only make necessary changes to both CNI plugins.
+To minimize the implementation effort, and the code maintainability, we will try to reused the hybrid overlay code and only make necessary changes to both CNI plugins.
+OVN Kubernetes nodes (OVN-IC zones) will have full-mesh connections to all OpenShift SDN Nodes through VXLAN tunnel.

 On the OVN Kubernetes side, all the cross CNI traffic shall follow the same path of current hybrid overlay implementation.
 For OVN Kubernetes, we need to do following enhancements:

+1. We need to prevent OVN-K from allocating subnet for each host.
+We need to reuse the host subnet allocated by OpenShift SDN.
-1. We need to modify OVN-K to allow overlapping between the cluster network and the Hybrid overlay CIDR.
-So that we can reuse the cluster network in the migration.
+2. We need to modify OVN-K to allow overlapping between the cluster network and the Hybrid overlay CIDR.
-2. We need to modify OVN-K to allow modifying the hybrid overlay CIDR on the fly.
+3. We need to modify OVN-K to allow adding/removing hybrid overlay nodes on the fly.
-3. We need to allow `hybrid-overlay-node` running on the linux nodes using OpenShift SDN as CNI plugin, currently it is designed to only run on windows nodes.
+4. We need to allow `hybrid-overlay-node` running on the linux nodes using OpenShift SDN as CNI plugin, currently it is designed to only run on windows nodes.
+It is responsible for:
+   - collecting the MAC address of the host primary interface, and set the node annotation `k8s.ovn.org/hybrid-overlay-distributed-router-gateway-mac`.
+   - removing the pod annotations added by OVN Kubernetes for pods running on local node.

-On the OpenShift SDN side, when a node is converted to OVN Kubernetes, it shall be almost transparent to the control-plane.
-But we need to introduce a 'migration mode' for OpenShift SDN by:
+On the OpenShift SDN side, when a node is converted to OVN Kubernetes, it shall be almost transparent to the control-plane of OpenShift SDN.
+But we still need to introduce a 'migration mode' for OpenShift SDN by:

 1. Change ingress NetworkPolicy processing to be based entirely on pod IPs rather than using namespace VNIDs, since packets from ovn nodes will have the VNID 0 set.
-2. To be compatible with Windows node VXLAN implementation, OVN-K hybrid overlay uses the host interface MAC as VXLAN inner MAC.
-When packets arrive at the br0 of the SDN node, they cannot be forwarded to the pod interface, due to the MAC mismatch.
-We need to add flows for each pod which swaps the dst MAC to the pod interface mac.
+2. To be compatible with Windows node VXLAN implementation, OVN-K hybrid overlay uses the peer host interface MAC as VXLAN inner dest MAC for egress traffic.
+   Therefore when packets arrive at the br0 of the SDN node, they cannot be forwarded to the pod interface correctly.
+We need to add flows for each pod to change the dst MAC to the pod interface MAC.

 ### The Traffic Path